 Once we manage the hurdles of our own mindsets and balancing our home life, then we must face what society tells us about how we should experience motherhood.

-Which is, that “motherhood is a duty we must not gripe about and find unconditional bliss in – that we ought to stay home and focus on homemaking and childbearing and don’t forget to smile about it, because, after all, you had these kids and if you don’t enjoy every second of motherhood well then you are kind of a monster”.
+Which is, that “motherhood is a duty we must not gripe about and we must find unconditional bliss in – that we ought to stay home and focus on homemaking and childbearing and don’t forget to smile about it, because, after all, you had these kids and if you don’t enjoy every second of motherhood well then you are kind of a monster”.
 Not much room for truth-telling and transparency in what motherhood really is like when this the message we receive.

 This is paired up with a culture that makes a mockery of motherhood.
 We are swarmed with memes and stock photos that suggest we are all frazzled zombies who have shut off our brains, who only talk about poop stains and nut-free lunches and survive solely on coffee, protein shakes and wine.
 Even if this has been true for some of my mothering days, making it a running joke just perpetuates the mindset that this is just how it is.

 As I step into the role of “mompreneur” I propose that it isn’t about a mom who can make money while being a full-time mom.
 The mompreneur is a mom who is making space to extract the unique qualities and interests in herself and honing them for use in the world.
-It doesn’t mean selling things to our friends, or building an online empire.
+It doesn’t mean selling things to our friends or building an online empire.
 It means we recognize that we are made with some serious stirrings in our hearts and some useful gifts and talents that we can incorporate into all kinds of ways to serve the culture of ourselves, our families and our communities.

 Is there an expectation that if her hobbies ever interfere with motherhood then she should stop?